xijo/betterplace_apidocs/sections/client_donation_pledge_details.md

 pledge job.
 It returns a JSON response, containing information about its status, including failure reasons in the case of a failure.

+**Be aware that you don't get a donation pledge ID yet in order to use this endpoint.
+This will change soon.**

 ## URL Parameters